 - After several dialog windows that you can simply confirm you will get to a dialog with the following options: Change, Repair, and Remove.
 Click on Change. - 3.
 Another dialog appears, listing all individual components of SoftMaker Office.
 In this list, open the category Proofing Tools by clicking on the plus sign (+) displayed in front of it. - 4.
-You are now presented a list of all languages supported by the language tools in SoftMaker Office.
+You are now presented a list of all languages available.